 What can new students most look forward to?

-How can they prepare for university now?
+How can future students prepare for university?

 Do you have any advice for working in the industry?